19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Domains/Death.md

 # Death

-Arcane: Necro
+*Arcane: Necro*

-Spells from the death [domain](Spell%20Domains.md) draw their energy from the void.
-Most malevolent deities reside in the void, the realm of death.
-With the right malintent that energy can be sapped to the void.
+Spells from the Death [Domain](Spell%20Domains.md) draw their energy from the void of lifeless oblivion.